Graph Modeling, How to, Styling

 • We move on to the 'Control panel' on the right-hand side, with four tabs.
 Currently, there are no statistics available in the 'Stat' tab.
 We select the 'Settings' tab to start our visualization styling.

 • 'Tooltips' are used to define what properties are to be displayed to the user when hovering with the mouse pointer over the specific node.
 In our case, it is really helpful to add the property '_numOfHiddenRelationships', which will show us how many relationships are hidden when the node is not fully explored.
 This property is particularly useful in the case of data sets containing nodes with thousands of relationships, where the graph rendering could take some time.
-As we can see in our visualization, in the clip below, the 'Failover Cluster 53' has 38 hidden relationships.
-For the 'Node tooltip properties', we also added the 'Type' and 'Subtype' properties, which helps us identify the categories of network devices.
+As we can see in our visualization in the clip below, the 'Failover Cluster 53' has 38 hidden relationships.
+For the "Node tooltip properties", we added the 'Type' and 'Subtype' properties, which help us identify the categories of network devices.

 GIF: Graphlytic visualization - basic styling for nodes and relationships